 And you know what?
 I thought I want to give this question a well thought out answer.

-And I didn’t write my About Me page to get you to admire me or buy my stuff or envy my life or feel inferior.
+I didn’t write my About Me page to get you to admire me or feel inferior.

 I wrote it because it’s true and I want people to know that there really is more to life.

 I wrote it because I want to inspire hope.

 If you are stuck in a crappy life you hate, I want you to know you can turn it around and create your wildest dreams.

 If you are stuck in a prison of negative thoughts and feelings, I want you to know that you can retrain your mind and emotional body for positivity and true daily joy.

 If you are stuck in a cycle of self-criticism and unworthiness, I want you to know that you can fall in love with yourself – even if it seems so unrealistic and out of reach right now that I may as well tell you to believe in unicorns. (p.s. they exist).